tornadotwins/notificationManager/README.md

 # notificationManager
-Easy to use notification system (requires jQuery)
+notificationManager Class

+Requires jQuery

 The notification manager allows you to pop notifications into view using only a few lines of js.
-You can specify the container that holds the notifications when creating the class:
+You can specify the container that holds the notifications when creating the class, as well as the screen position:

-    var nManager = new notificationManager({container: $('#container')});
+    var nManager = new notificationManager({container: $( '#container'), position: "topleft" });

-Or define it later using:
+Or define them later using:

     nManager.setContainer( $('#container') );
+    nManager.setPosition( "bottomleft" );

 The container can be a jQuery object, or a string used in a jQuery constructor.